 DEPARTMENT OF THE INTERIOR, OFFICE OF INSULAR AFFAIRS

-The proposed fiscal year 2014 Insular Affairs budget totals $687.7 million, an increase of $68.6 million from the 2012 enacted appropriation.
-The $68.6 million increase is attributed to increases in permanent appropriations.
-For 2014, growing mandatory commitments include an estimated $314.6 million for fiscal payments to Guam and the U.S. Virgin Islands and $281 million for payments under compacts of free association to the RMI, FSM and Palau.
-The request for current appropriations for 2014 is $92 million.
-This amount is a decrease of $12.3 million from the 2012 enacted appropriation.
-Included in this current appropriation request are $64.3million in discretionary funding and $27.7 million in mandatory funding.
+The proposed fiscal year 2013 Insular Affairs budget totals $575.3 million, an increase of $4.7 million from the 2012 enacted appropriation.
+The $4.7 million increase is attributed to increases in permanent appropriations.
+Employee full-time equivalent (FTE) positions remain at 41.
+For 2013, growing mandatory commitments include an estimated $248.0 million for fiscal payments to Guam and the U.S. Virgin Islands and $239.3 million for payments under compacts of free association to the RMI, FSM and Palau.
+The request for current appropriations for 2013 is $88 million.
+This amount is a decrease of $16.4 million from the 2012 enacted appropriation.
+Included in this current appropriation request are $60.3 million in discretionary funding and $27.7 million in mandatory funding.

-The fiscal year 2014 OIA budget focuses on strategies that empower insular communities through programs that improve quality of life, create economic opportunity, and promote efficient and effective governance.
-Assistance to Territories programs include (1) American Samoa Operations ($22.8 million), (2) Covenant capital improvement projects ($27.7 million), (3) Office of Insular Affairs ($9.5 million), (4) General Technical Assistance ($17.5 million), (5) Maintenance Assistance ($1.1million), (6) Brown Treesnake Control ($3.5 million), (7) Coral Reef Initiative ($1 million), and (8) Empowering Insular Communities ($3 million).
-The budget also proposes the appropriation of $3 million in additional Compact Impact assistance for education in Guam, Hawaii, the Northern Mariana Islands, and American Samoa, supplementing the shared annual $30 million permanent appropriation for these jurisdictions.
+The fiscal year 2013 OIA budget focuses on strategies that empower insular communities through programs that improve quality of life, create economic opportunity, and promote efficient and effective governance.
+Assistance to Territories programs include (1) American Samoa Operations ($22.8 million), (2) Covenant capital improvement projects ($27.7 million), (3) Office of Insular Affairs ($9.3 million), (4) General Technical Assistance ($12.5 million), (5) Maintenance Assistance ($.74million), (6) Brown Treesnake Control ($3.0 million), (7) Coral Reef Initiative ($1.0 million), and (8) Empowering Insular Communities ($3 million).
+The budget also proposes the appropriation of $5 million in additional Compact Impact assistance for education in Guam, Hawaii, the Northern Mariana Islands, and American Samoa, supplementing the shared annual $30 million permanent appropriation for these jurisdictions.

 American Samoa Operations, with its budget request of $22.8 million, is the second largest budget activity in Assistance to Territories.
 While it is considered a discretionary item, it is a directed appropriation that provides essential assistance to help the American Samoa Government provide the basic services of health care, education, and support for the judiciary.